garden-io/garden/docs/reference/module-types/pulumi.md

 #
 # If one or more varfiles is not found, no error is thrown (that varfile path is simply ignored).
 #
-# Note: There is no need to nest the variables under a `config` field as is done in a pulumi
+# Note: The old varfile schema nests all variables under the 'config' key automatically.
+If you need to set variables
-# config.
-Simply specify all the config variables at the top level.
+# at the root level of the varfile that don't belong to the 'config' key, set `useNewPulumiVarfileSchema` to true.
 pulumiVarfiles: []

 # The name of the pulumi organization to use.
 Overrides the `orgName` set on the pulumi provider (if any).